Automotive How-To Tech Articles

 Floor Jack Repair

 After 25 years of service, my old floor jack stopped holding pressure.
-Rather than buy a replacement, I decided to repair it.
+Rather than buy a replacement, I decided to buy a rebuild kit and repair it.

 DIY repair an old floor jack